CEED/libCEED/doc/libCEED.md

 ## Finite Element Operator Decomposition

-Finite element operators are typically defined through weak formulations of partial differential equations, that involve integration over a computational mesh.
+Finite element operators are typically defined through weak formulations of partial differential equations that involve integration over a computational mesh.
 The required integrals are computed by splitting them as a sum over the mesh elements, mapping each element to a simple *reference* element (e.g. the unit square) and applying a quadrature rule in reference space.

-This sequence of operations, highlights an inherent hierarchical structure present in all finite element operators where the evaluation starts on *global (trial) degrees of freedom (dofs) on the whole mesh*, restricts to *degrees of freedom on subdomains* (groups of elements), then moves to independent *degrees
+This sequence of operations highlights an inherent hierarchical structure present in all finite element operators where the evaluation starts on *global (trial) degrees of freedom (dofs) on the whole mesh*, restricts to *degrees of freedom on subdomains* (groups of elements), then moves to independent *degrees